ismailceylan/restorm/README.md

 GET /api/v1.0/timeline
 ```

+All the items in the returned collection will be instance of `Post` model.

 ### Model Aware Custom Resource
 Sometimes, we might want to build dynamic resource URIs depending on some model instances that we have already.